SyysBiir/react-native-image-auto-height/README.md

 # react-native-image-auto-height
 [![npm](https://img.shields.io/npm/v/github-buttons)](https://www.npmjs.com/package/react-native-image-auto-height)

-This component provides you with an easy way to automatically set the height of the image to the provided width without using additional props
+This component provides you with an easy way to automatically set the height of the image to the provided width without using additional props.

+## Features
+ - Can be used in the same way as an `Image` component from react-native, no extra props
+ - All common props of component `Image` from react-native are supported
+ - Auto height setting with CSS-like styles

 ## Install
 To install the module, run the following in the command line: